This pilot was started in April 2019, the DIF Minimal Viable Product (MVP) will be tested in the final quarter of 2020.

 MORE ON 121’S TECH PARTNERS

-Tykn’s mission is “Providing access to human rights through digital identities.
+Tykn’s mission is “Creating a future of opportunity through digital identity.
 Because people matter.”
 And that is indeed what they have been working on: bringing privacy, data protection and efficiency to digital identities.

 510’s purpose is to “Improve speed, quality & cost-effectiveness of humanitarian aid by using data & digital”.
 It started 121 in 2017 as a way to reach this purpose.
 It leverages data science, technology and Human Centered Design to create its products.

 Disberse was founded by experienced aid professionals to build a new kind of financial institution for the aid industry.
 Disberse is working with consortium members to create donation channels for fundraising, with local financial service providers to provide distribution channels in the pilot locations, and with 510 to develop 121 capability to deliver different cash modalities.
-Currently, Disberse is exploring these potential modalities with local Financial Service Providers (FSPs) to add to the first part of the 121 system in the pilot country in the first quarter of 2020.
+Currently, Disberse is exploring these potential modalities with local Financial Service Providers (FSPs) to add to the first part of the 121 system in the pilot country in the first quarter of 2020 (Amended timeline TBD)